elto21ab/EA/Thesis/W11_Advice.md

 		- **Survey** recommendations?
 			- Psychological frameworks perceived as ==normative enough ==for DIGI-department
 				- MBTI? --> Psychological archetypes
-	- Would u classify this as an explorative, testing, or ….
+	- Would u classify this as an **explorative**, testing, or ….
 Research project?

 ### Model
 - Proprietary: